narwhaldisco/narwhaldisco.github.io/about.md

 permalink: /about/
 ---

 I'm Nick Ward.

 Currently a backend software developer working in Toronto for IBM.
 Professionally I try and make [Db2](https://www.ibm.com/analytics/db2) run fast, but I probably won't talk about that much here.

 Trying to learn new things and take on new challenges.
 I've recently been interested in emulation, javascript, node.js, webassembly, Go, and Rust.

-Outside technology I like punk rock, camping, hiking and cats.
+Outside technology I like pop punk rock music, camping, hiking, tacos and cats.

 ### Contact me